Yes, it is possible to tell the difference between COVID-19 antibodies and vaccine antibodies

 - U.S. Centers for Disease Control and Prevention (CDC)

-- Dr. Amish Adalja, Senior Scholar at the Johns Hopkins Center for Health Security
+- Dr. Amesh Adalja, Senior Scholar at the Johns Hopkins Center for Health Security

 - Dr. Omid Bakhtar, Pathologist at SHARP Healthcare